mirazmamun/react-pwa-guide-app/readme.md

 - **Service Worker**: Generating service worker scripts is completly intergrated in build process with Webpack 2 and plugins
 - **Web Manifest**: Have a look how to installable webapp work by Web Manifest
 - **Realtime Database**: We featured firebase to show PWA how to work with fetched data and cached data via service worker
-- **Server Side Rendering**: Presenting intial page in short time is an important issue.
+- **Server Side Rendering**: Deprecated in favour of using code splitting and react-router 4 ~~Presenting intial page in short time is an important issue.
 This guide kit includes simple server side code for demonstration.
-Buidling PWA for Server Side Rendering version landed You can take a look what is different between both of versions
+Buidling PWA for Server Side Rendering version landed You can take a look what is different between both of versions~~

 # Getting Started